Caitlin is loving being one of Calrossy's first distance education students.

 "eCalrossy has allowed my husband and I, and Caitlin to spend much more time together – priceless!”

-Calrossy currently has a year 7 class with 11 students from areas of the state like Narrabri, Broken Hill, Barraba, Tibooburra, Whitecliffs, Walgett and Sydney.
+Calrossy currently has a Year 7 class with 12 students and a Year 8 Class with 10 students from areas of the state like Narrabri, Broken Hill, Barraba, Tibooburra, Whitecliffs, Walgett and Sydney.
 The idea sprang from demand after Calrossy recognised some families needed flexibility and increased efficiency in the delivery of distance education said Calrossy Deputy Principal, Mark Doran.
 He said rural families were also wanting solutions for children who weren’t quite ready for boarding. eCalrossy is the answer.

 "So far the feedback from families and staff involved in eCalrossy has been very positive, it builds on the resources and strength Calrossy already has as a leading day and boarding school,” said Mr Doran.

 Caitlin Reid is loving the change in her distance education delivery.
 She lives roughly an hour east of Bourke, halfway between Nyngan and Brewarrina, on a sheep and wheat farm called The Marra.
 Caitlin is currently in Year 8 at eCalrossy, after her mum Heather Whigham-Reid tore an ad out of the ICPA magazine.
 The rest is history.

 “I was interested in the possibility that a high school was advanced in its approach to education and forward thinking enough to have been preparing this for years before COVID,” Heather said.

 After years of using government distance education and homeschooling, among other options, Heather said the benefits were enormous.